patinya2001/My-Cyber-Security-Swift-Student-Challenge-2023/README.md

 <p align="justify"> I use SwiftUI to do the interface.
 I try to make it look as friendly as possible to my target audience.
 I've also used text-to-speech techniques, including AVSpeechUtterance() and AVSpeechSynthesizer() from AVFoundation.
 You will be able to hear a voice when you open the application or when you navigate through the pages within the application.
 What I do is for the elderly target group, allowing them to listen to the audio instead of reading, reducing the burden of reading such as blurry vision, eyestrain, etc. </p>

 ## How to install
+<p align="justify"> This project was developed through Swift Playground (.swiftpm) due to Apple requirements. </p>

+1. Clone this project or download it as a ZIP file.
+2. In the project folder, open MyCyberSecurity.swiftpm via XCode.
+3. Run the application.
+4. Enjoy!

 ## How to use
 <img width="200" alt="1" src="https://github.com/patinya2001/Swift-Student-Challenge-2023/assets/149204731/8b9e2085-70dd-415b-bdd3-8b3db597c69b">